danielmakarchuk/danielmakarchuk.GitHub.io/README.md

     *  If edited locally, commit then push the change.
 12. Go to step 9.

+After step 12 you should be able to see the changes to your resume on the static website.
 ## More Resources
 ---
 1. [A markdown tutorial](https://www.markdowntutorial.com/)